 Pumpkins, pumpkins all around!
-One of the best things about fall is that there are pumpkins everywhere, making it easy to have a Pumpkin Science Exploration!
-Children can use their 5 senses to explore the insides of a pumpkin and then create what they have learned.
+One of the best things about fall is that there are pumpkins everywhere, making it easy to have a pumpkin science exploration!
+They can explores parts of a pumpkin, the inside of a pumpkin and use their 5 senses!
+Children can explore the insides of a pumpkin and then create what they have learned.

 Inviting children to use their senses when learning something new helps them to better understand the concepts being taught.
 You can give a child a pumpkin and invite them to explore it.
 Ask questions such as, “How does it feel?” or “What does it smell like?” to develop oral language, communication, and vocabulary.

 - Concept of the 5 Senses (sight, hear, feel, smell, and taste)